mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 281 - Hashes/readme.md

 * * *

-> “Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships.”
+> Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships.

 _Linus Torvalds_